OksanaPR/TestingGoogleTranslateWithRobotFramewok/README.md

 This is a short exaple which examplains on how to test Google translate functionality with Python and Robot framework

 ### 1. Introduction
 [Robot Framework](http://robotframework.org) is an open source automation framework for acceptance testing, acceptance test driven development (ATDD), and robotic process automation (RPA).
-It has simple plain text syntax and it can be extended easily with libraries implemented using Python or Java.
+It has simple plain text syntax (keyword-driven) and it can be extended easily with libraries implemented using Python or Java.

 Robot Framework is operating system and application independent.
 The core framework is implemented using [Python](http://python.org.org), supports both Python 2 and Python 3, and runs also on Jython (JVM), IronPython (.NET) and PyPy.
 The framework has a rich ecosystem around it consisting of various generic libraries and tools that are developed as separate projects.
 For more information about Robot Framework and the ecosystem, see http://robotframework.org.
-Robot Framework development is sponsored by Robot Framework .
 - [GitHub](http://github.com/robotframework/robotframework)
 - [PyPI](http://pypi.python.org/pypi/robotframework)
 - [Maven central](http://search.maven.org/#search%7Cga%7C1%7Ca%3Arobotframework)
 ------------------------------------------------------------
 ### 2. Installation
 To understand how the framewoork works and the logic of my project you have to follow installation instractions step by step.
+If you have evrything setup just download the project in ZIP format and verify it in any Editor.

 #### 2.1 Python and pip
 In this project we will be using [Python3](https://www.python.org/downloads/).
-Just follow the instalractions from the website and install it properly by adding a correct *PATH*.
+Follow the instalractions from the website and install it properly by adding a correct *PATH*.
 Starting from Python 2.7.9, the standard Windows installer by default installs and activates pip.
 Now you are ready to install Robot framework.
 The recommended installation method is using pip:
 ```sh
 $ pip install robotframework